Talk to most experts in the industry these days and they'll tell you, it's not just about the THC, but the terpenes.

 According to Wikipedia, terpenoids are “any of a large class of organic compounds including terpenes, diterpenes, and sesquiterpenes.
 They have unsaturated molecules composed of linked isoprene units, generally having the formula (C5H8) n.”

-The answer in relation to marijuana is much more comprehensive.
+The answer in relation to marijuana is a lot more detailed.

 Back to Basics: What Are Terpenes?